glasspage/SpriteLink/README.md

-SpriteLink is an end-to-end encrypted chat application built around chatrooms.
+SpriteLink is an end-to-end encrypted messaging program built around chatrooms.
 It uses ntfy-compatible servers as encrypted message relays, allowing users to communicate securely without a dedicated backend.

 DISCLAIMER: The code in this repository was created with the assistance of AI tools.